-The water we supply is of the highest standards, however you can use water filters at home to remove any harmless residual substances from your drinking water such as chlorine and temporary hardness.
-The simplest filter to use is a jug filter, which uses easy to change cartridges to block impurities.
-It’s generally recommended that these jugs are kept in the fridge and that the water is consumed within 24 hours.
-The second type are plumbed-in filters, which are permanently installed into the cold water supply pipe or main supply feed to the tap.
-In all cases, filters must be strictly maintained according to manufacturer's instructions.
+The water we supply is clean, safe and wonderful to drink, but you can use water filters at home to remove any harmless residual substances from your water such as chlorine and temporary hardness.
+The simplest filter to use is a jug filter, which uses easy to change cartridges to remove impurities.
+It’s recommended that these are kept in the fridge and you use the water within 24 hours.
+The other kind are plumbed-in filters, which are permanently installed into the cold water supply pipe or main supply feed to the taps.
+In both cases, filters must be strictly maintained according to manufacturer's instructions.

 Why use water softeners?